dizcza/GesturesSpeech/README.md

 The project is portable: both **Windows 7** and **Linux** are supported.
 Also you can easily switch from Python 2.7 to Python 3.4 and vice versa.

+If you use Python 2.7, make sure you don't have non-ascii characters in your path to clone the project.
+Some python-2.7 modules (such as [pyglet](http://pyglet.readthedocs.org)) may not work with module param `-m`.

 #### Tested on:
 * Windows 7 SP1 x64 + Python 3.4.3 x32 (also with Python 2.7.10 x32)